 Died aged c.
 49

-Scott Joplin (/ˈdʒɒplɪn/; c.
-1867/68 – April 1, 1917) was an African-American composer and pianist.
-Joplin achieved fame for his ragtime compositions and was dubbed the "King of Ragtime Writers".
-During his brief career, he wrote 44 original ragtime pieces, one ragtime ballet, and two operas.
-One of his first pieces, the "Maple Leaf Rag", became ragtime's first and most influential hit, and has been recognized as the archetypal rag.
-Joplin was born into a musical family of railway laborers in Northeast Texas, and developed his musical knowledge with the help of local teachers.
-Joplin grew up in Texarkana, where he formed a vocal quartet, and taught mandolin and guitar.
-During the late 1880s he left his job as a laborer with the railroad, and travelled around the American South as an itinerant musician.
+Scott Joplin (c.
+1868 – April 1, 1917) was an American composer and pianist.
+Joplin achieved fame for his ragtime compositions and was dubbed the "King of Ragtime".
+During his brief career, he wrote over 100 original ragtime pieces, one ragtime ballet, and two operas.
+One of his first and most popular pieces, the "Maple Leaf Rag", became ragtime's first and most influential hit, and has been recognized as the archetypal rag.
+Joplin grew up in a musical family of railway laborers in Texarkana, Arkansas, and developed his own musical knowledge with the help of local teachers.
+While in Texarkana, Texas, he formed a vocal quartet and taught mandolin and guitar.
+During the late 1880s, he left his job as a railroad laborer and traveled the American South as an itinerant musician.
 He went to Chicago for the World's Fair of 1893, which played a major part in making ragtime a national craze by 1897.
-Joplin moved to Sedalia, Missouri, in 1894 and earned a living as a piano teacher; there he taught future ragtime composers Arthur Marshall, Scott Hayden and Brun Campbell.
-Joplin began publishing music in 1895, and publication of his "Maple Leaf Rag" in 1899 brought him fame.
-This piece had a profound influence on subsequent writers of ragtime.
-It also brought the composer a steady income for life, though Joplin did not reach this level of success again and frequently had financial problems.
-In 1901 Joplin moved to St. Louis, where he continued to compose and publish music, and regularly performed in the St. Louis community.
-The score to his first opera A Guest of Honor was confiscated in 1903 with his belongings because of a non-payment of bills, and is now considered lost.
-He continued to compose and publish music, and in 1907 moved to New York City to find a producer for a new opera.
-He attempted to go beyond the limitations of the musical form that made him famous, without much monetary success.
-His second opera, Treemonisha, was not received well at its partially staged performance in 1915.
-In 1916 Joplin descended into dementia as a result of syphilis.
-He was admitted to a mental institution in January 1917, and died there three months later at the age of 49.
-Joplin's death is widely considered to mark the end of ragtime as a mainstream music format, and in the next several years it evolved with other styles into stride, jazz, and eventually big band swing.
-His music was rediscovered and returned to popularity in the early 1970s with the release of a million-selling album recorded by Joshua Rifkin.
-This was followed by the Academy Award–winning 1973 movie The Sting that featured several of his compositions including "The Entertainer".
-The opera Treemonisha was finally produced in full to wide acclaim in 1972.
+Joplin moved to Sedalia, Missouri in 1894 and earned a living as a piano teacher.
+There he taught future ragtime composers Arthur Marshall, Scott Hayden and Brun Campbell.
+He began publishing music in 1895 and publication of his "Maple Leaf Rag" in 1899 brought him fame.
+This piece had a profound influence on writers of ragtime.
+It also brought Joplin a steady income for life, though he did not reach this level of success again and frequently had financial problems.
+In 1901, Joplin moved to St. Louis, where he continued to compose and publish and regularly performed in the community.
+The score to his first opera, A Guest of Honor, was confiscated in 1903 with his belongings for non-payment of bills, and is now considered lost.
+In 1907, Joplin moved to New York City to find a producer for a new opera.
+He attempted to go beyond the limitations of the musical form that had made him famous but without much monetary success.
+His second opera, Treemonisha, was never fully staged during his life.
+In 1916, Joplin descended into dementia as a result of syphilis.
+He was admitted to Manhattan State Hospital in January 1917 and died there three months later at the age of 48.
+Joplin's death is widely considered to mark the end of ragtime as a mainstream music format; over the next several years, it evolved with other styles into stride, jazz and eventually big band swing.
+Joplin's music was rediscovered and returned to popularity in the early 1970s with the release of a million-selling album recorded by Joshua Rifkin.
+This was followed by the Academy Award-winning 1973 film The Sting, which featured several of Joplin's compositions, most notably "The Entertainer", a piece performed by pianist Marvin Hamlisch that received wide airplay.
+Treemonisha was finally produced in full, to wide acclaim, in 1972.
 In 1976, Joplin was posthumously awarded a Pulitzer Prize.DbPedia

 Commemorated on 1 plaque